 Did You Know?

-Tom Babson's character is named Tom Babson too.
+'s character is named Tom Babson too.
 In "Money Dearest", he was named Tom Ballard.
 In "Bar Bet", he was named Tom Sherry.
-In "The Boys In The Bar", he was named "Barney".
-In "The Tortelli Tort", he didn't have a name, instead, he was credited as "Costumer #1".
+In "The Boys In The Bar", he was named Barney.
+In "The Tortelli Tort", he didn't have a name, but was credited as "Customer #1".
 See more

 After the pretrial hearing is dismissed, Diane admits to Sam that her injuries were fake and that the brace and cane she used in the courtroom were props.
 The state's prosecutor would not have taken the case to court without having had Diane examined to make sure she was really injured.
 See more

 I just had a flash that I got the electric chair for killing you.

 Well that's silly.
 Massachussetts doesn't have the death penalty.